24 Best Malaga Instagram Spots By a Local

 Besides its convenient location, Malagueta Beach is beautiful.
 Go there at sunrise for magical photos.

-If you can’t visit it at sunrise, you can go any other time, but avoid busy times in the summer if you don’t want people to appear in your photos.
+If you can’t visit at sunrise, you can go at any other time, but avoid peak summer hours if you don’t want people in your photos.

 The most famous spot is the sign that reads Malagueta.
 Get creative and take a photo with this lovely sign!